 Hi tech modern fishing clothing is seemingly indestructible… or is it?
 There is a lot of misconception about modern fishing clothing and footwear.
 It does need some maintenance to stay in full working order!
 Read on to find out why it is necessary to take care of your precious fishing gear, so it performs well in the long term.

 All of the waterproof, breathable fishing clothing sold at Fishtec has a durable water-repellent finish applied to the outer surface- also known as DWR.
 This makes the water bead up and roll off, rather than soaking into the fabric.
-You will find this on fly fishing waders, fishing jackets and bib and braces, and waterproof fishing boots.
+You will find this on fly fishing waders, fishing jackets and bib and braces, and waterproof wading boots.

 If the water is allowed to soak into the fabric it will impair the breathability.
 A build up of dirt and fish slime will do this over time.
 If the breathability is impaired, moisture will build up inside the garment, so the fisherman will get wet and uncomfortable from this condensation.
 When the DWR process fully stops working over time the outer fabric will actually start to soak up the water, this is known as ‘wetting out’.